nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 Most of the below code comes from NVDA Developer Guide.

-Not only NVDA let's you add global commands, but it also allows writing code to enhance usage of programs through app modules.
+NVDA doesn't just let you add global commands, but it also allows writing code to enhance usage of programs through app modules.
 An app module is also a Python file except that, this time, the name of the .py file is the name of the executable for a program.
 For example, an app module for Notepad would be named notepad.py.

 The below code, from NVDA developer Guide, gives a short example of a typical app module: play a short beep when switching to Notepad.
 Put the below code in notepad.py, which in turn should be placed in appModules folder under scratchpad directory (if enabled) in your user configuration folder in order for it to run.